-It’s a common experience with gardeners to discover sprouts on old broccoli or cabbage stalks from the year before.
-Even the Brussels sprouts will kick out a new stem in the second year.
+It’s a common experience with gardeners to discover sprouts on year old broccoli or cabbage stalks from the year before.
+Even the Brussel sprouts will kick out a new stem in the second year.
 This is because by and large Brassicas are bienniel in nature.
 Yet within this wonderful genus of mustard plants comes a certain perennial aspect of it, selected over time by humans.
 This is the case for tree collards.
-Being in a mild climate helps too.
-In Michigan, this is not an option and the minus 20F is a great equalizer.
-This idea of creating a perennial food and seed plant is a good idea but only if it resists insects, disease and climatic issues that are ever present.
-Otherwise all you are doing is creating another broccoli.
-Who cares?
-This is not breeding and has little to do with science.
-Its a feeling.
-It is like listening to Miles Davis and wondering why is that so good compared to your average trumpet player.
-Its a whopper of a difference because you are creating a whole new crop plant from the bottom up.
+Being in a mild climate helps in this process.
+In Michigan, the minus 20F is a great equalizer and the perennial ideal fades with time.
+This idea of creating a perennial brassicaneither by cloning or seed is a good idea but only if it resists insects, disease and climatic issues.
+This is not breeding as you would normal vegetable plants.
+It is more like finding seedling selections of walnuts and oaks.
+It is a subjective experience similar to creating music.
+It is like listening to Miles Davis.
+I use to play coronet.
+I never sounded like that.
+Why is that so good compared to your average trumpet player?
+You are following instinct and letting nature take control.
+You’re still involved but following the population along to attain an all perennial Brassica.
+The individual selection is abandoned while following the population.
+It’s anti-breeding.

 The turkish rocket is an unknown plant and rarely cultivated for its shoots or leaves.
-The seed production is quite low.
+The seed production is low.
 A few seed companies do offer it as a permaculture dream.
-Frankly, they are right.
-Super perennial into zone three and expands slowly outward from easily dividable roots should you need more broccoli.
+It is a good adjunct perennial green plant easy to cultivate into zone 3.
+It is not weedy and rarely self seeds.
+For it to self seed, it needs disturbed soils to reproduce free of grassy competition.

 Why would you grow this instead of broccoli?
 Flavor!
 The tiny small one inch heads are delicious and easily used in the spring.
 Hardy into zone 3 this species has no cabbage butterfly larvae and completely bug free.
 What is the down side?
-Well, it is not super productive per plant compared to broccoli but then again its not broccoli.
+It is not super productive.
 There is some natural variation in this plant including seedlessness and compact head production.
-But it is not off the charts impossible to propagate from seeds too.
-I noticed recently there was a company selling it on Instagram.
+This alone would allow anyone to make selections and find ways to grow it in larger amounts profitably.

 I made one selection from the Turkish rocket called: Seedless.
-Not fancy but calms everyone down in the invasive plant pseudosciences.
 It produces zero seeds.
 I can see where this plant could be harvested in bulk as a form of wild greens.
-Someone should do an anlaysis of its food value.
-I am guessing it might out do broccoli in some areas.
-It should be promoted as a healthy food and distributed widely as a wild food plant.
-It has all the hallmarks of health as a deep rooted perennial and could be grown in areas where heat and cold would wipe out broccoli.
-I see possibilities.
-What do you see?
-Is it a weed?
-I see that too and what a great benefit we have at our doorstep with the ever expanding universe of Brassica and Bunia.
+It has all the hallmarks of healthy brassica as a deep rooted perennial and could be grown in areas where heat and cold would wipe out broccoli.

 Enjoy.
 Kenneth Asmus